So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 I always thought saunas were a luxury item for the Scandinavians, even though they are as common in homes as conservatories in England.
 However, having spent two days in minus temperatures, I’ve come to the conclusion that jumping into a sauna for 20 minutes after a day in the snow when it’s -18 degrees is an absolute necessity.

 The next day it was time to head home.
-Another two flights, which The Bears were impeccably behaved on (check out who was flying one of the planes).
+Another two flights on which the boys were impeccably behaved.

 We didn’t pre-book any special assistance on the flights back – mainly because we were unable to contact the airports or Finair beforehand.
 However, when we arrived at Ivalo airport, we explained our circumstances and they allowed us through the priority lanes.
 We did the same at Helsinki airport and we kept the lanyard for landing in Manchester on the way back.

 Although it wasn’t an easy holiday for a family with autism – a long journey, freezing temperatures, and lots of activities packed into a short amount of time – it was an amazing experience and I’m so glad we went.
-Big Bear and I have made a photo book of the holiday so The Bears can show people where they went and it gives them visual prompts to talk about the trip.
+We made photo books of the holiday so they could show people where they went and it gives them visual prompts to talk about the trip.